wang-q/intspan/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    count      Count each range overlapping with other range files field      Create/append ranges from fields
-    help       Print this message or the help of the given subcommand(s) replace    Replace fields in *.tsv
+    help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph replace    Replace fields in *.tsv
+    runlist    Compare a runlist file with a range file

 ```